 For this reason, the cost for the provisional patent application is only a lower-cost option, not a cheap alternative to the non-provisional patent application.

 If you want to understand more, read: Provisional patent applications: Cheap Alternative?

 If the provisional patent application is prepared correctly and to the same extent as the non-provisional application, then the cost of the provisional patent application will be slightly less (e.g., about $2,000) than the cost of a non-provisional application.

 For example, let’s say that the cost for the provisional patent application would be $8,000.
 When you file the non-provisional application, then the cost to upgrade the provisional patent application to the non-provisional application would be about $2,000.
 The total cost to get to the nonprovisional patent application is $10,000.
-If you don’t file the PPA but file the nonprovisional patent application first, then the cost will be $10,000.
-So, either way if you file the PPA then the NPA, you’ll spend $10,000.
-If you file the NPA and bypass the PPA, you will spend $10,000.
+If you don’t file the provisional application but file the nonprovisional patent application first, then the cost will be $10,000.
+So, either way, if you file the provisional application and then the nonprovisional application, you’ll spend $10,000.
+If you file the nonprovisional application and bypass the provisional application, you will spend $10,000.

 The provisional patent application will remain pending for up to 12 months.
 After 12 months, the Patent Office will abandon the provisional patent application.

 The non-provisional application can remain pending for 20 years.
-You can file continuing applications (e.g., continuation, divisional, continuation in part applications) serially for 20 years if one of those applications mature into a patent, then great.
-Before the maturation of the patent, you must file the next continuing application.
-To maintain dependency of the invention at the Patent Office.
+You can file continuing applications (e.g., continuation, divisional, continuation in part applications) serially for 20 years if one of those applications matures into a patent, then great.
+Before the maturation of the patent, you must file the next continuing application to maintain dependency on the invention with the Patent Office.

 What does a provisional patent application do?